ashlynstrickland23/SQL_Portfolio/01_Retail_Customer_Segmentation_SQL/README.md

 ## Customer Segmentation Revenue Summary

-This query groups customers into RFM customer segments and summarizes customer count, total revenue, and average order value.
-The output helps identify high value customers, loyal customers, inactive customers, and at risk customer groups for business decision making.
+This output shows customers grouped into RFM segments based on purchase activity, frequency, and revenue contribution.

+The highest revenue segment is Champions with 721 customers and $24.2M in total revenue.
+At Risk High Value customers also represent a major opportunity, with 637 customers and $19.7M in revenue.
+This helps leadership quickly see which customer groups are driving the most value and which groups may need retention campaigns.

 ![Customer Segmentation Revenue Summary](screenshots/Customer%20Segmentation%20Revenue%20Summary.png)